Frequently Asked Questions

 We want to go swimming for the day at HWC, is that allowed?

 Swimming and beach access is limited to groups who have a camping reservation at HWC.
+We also now offer Day Use Reservations for guests staying at the Cohova River Ranch BnB next-door.

 How deep is the river?